 St John’s offers full, weekly and tailored boarding options.
 Tailored boarding offers the boys the opportunity to experience boarding either 2 or 3 nights each week throughout a term and beyond.
 For many it can serve as a more gentle introduction to weekly boarding as they move up through the school.
 Weekly boarders can go home after their final school commitment on Friday, or stay overnight if we have early morning fixtures on the Saturday.
 They return in time for Supper on the Sunday evening between 5.30 and 6.30 or Monday morning.

 Boys can purchase phone cards to call home in the evenings and there are regular opportunities to e-mail or Skype.
 We are always delighted to welcome parents to the school to see their sons take part in musical and dramatic productions as well as sporting matches.

-The Deputy Headmaster has overall responsibility for boarding at St John’s and is assisted by 2 full-time dormitory masters, 6 assistant teachers, a team of school nurses and 4 boarding tutors.
+The Deputy Headmaster has overall responsibility for boarding at St John’s and is assisted by 2 full-time dormitory masters, boarding assistants, a team of school nurses and boarding tutors.
 The staff:pupil ratio is kept deliberately low to provide the boys with every opportunity to benefit from high quality interaction with their teachers and support staff.

 All full boarders contact home at least once a week and have access to Skype and telephones during their free time.
 Parents of overseas boarders can enjoy following their sons’ boarding activities through our twitter account (@sjbboarding)